Overview

 • Track ordering patterns in real time and provide regular feedback to clinicians

-1. Adhere to best practice recommendations to ensure appropriate use of advanced imaging
+1. Adhere to best practice recommendations to ensure appropriate use of advanced diagnostic imaging

 • Don’t routinely obtain neuro-imaging studies (CT, MRI, or carotid dopplers) in the evaluation of simple syncope in patients with a normal neurological examination

-• Implement initiatives to reduce variation in decisions made regarding the selection of specific diagnostic imaging tests may impact ordering practices.
-See Canadian Association of Radiologist referral guidelines.
+• Implement initiatives to reduce variation in decision-making regarding the selection of advanced diagnostic imaging tests; for further guidance, see the Canadian Association of Radiologists referral guidelines

-• Develop materials to educate providers and patients about the pros and cons of diagnostic imaging
+• Develop materials to educate clinicians and patients about the pros and cons of advanced diagnostic imaging

 Reflective Questions